Dear author friends (& soon-to-be authors),

 Just like anything else, the final result will reflect the experience of the person doing to work.
 Because your ebook will be a permanent edition of your book that will never go out of print (and outlive all of us), you owe it to your future readers to have it done right.
 When I think about the lifetime royalties that’ll be earned from an authors ebook, spending a little extra to have it done right seems like a smart investment.

 If you do want to do this work yourself, you should at least consider using our template.
 It has been refined through the process of literally hundreds of conversions and testing with each device.
 I guarantee you’ll get much better results than you would without it.
-One of the most recent examples of someone who used our template to create a truly beautiful ebook is Will Craig, who recently published Date with Destiny: Living the Hero’s Journey on Kindle.
+One of the most recent examples of someone who used our template to create a truly beautiful ebook is Will Craig, who published Date with Destiny: Living the Hero’s Journey on Kindle.